Switzerland 'freezes' Russian accounts in tax probe: firm

 His comments came after the US finance magazine Barron's reported on Thursday that Swiss prosecutors had frozen accounts at Credit Suisse bank as an "emergency" measure, citing sources.

-Hermitage Capital is suing Russia, claiming it was a victim of a tax swindle in which officials stole identities of companies belonging to it and claimed back hundreds of millions of dollars in tax refunds, which were then laundered.
+The fund claims it was a victim of a tax swindle in which officials stole identities of companies belonging to it and claimed back hundreds of millions of dollars in tax refunds.

-Hermitage Capital's claims, uncovered by Magnitsky, centre on the former head of a Moscow tax office, who now works in a different state-controlled firm.
+The claims centre around the former head of a Moscow tax office who now works in a different state-controlled firm.

-Browder said he had information that "dozens of accounts" had been frozen after the fund submitted criminal complaints about money at Credit Suisse belonging to the husband of the tax official.
+Browder said he had information that "dozens of accounts" had been frozen after the fund submitted criminal complaints about money at Credit Suisse belonging to the husband of the former tax official, Olga Stepanova.

-"Based on information coming out of Switzerland, we believe these accounts were frozen."
+"Based on information coming out of Switzerland, we believe these accounts were frozen," Browder said.

 On Wednesday, a Moscow court approved a request from police investigators to issue an arrest warrant for a Russian executive in the fund, Ivan Cherkasov, who is working in London.

-Russian investigators have said they believed that Cherkasov had failed to pay taxes on some two billion rubles ($71.95 million at Friday's exchange rate) in company profits in 2006 in a separate probe opened against Hermitage.
+Russian investigators have said they believed that Cherkasov had failed to pay taxes on some two billion rubles ($71.95 million at Friday's exchange rate) in company profits in 2006 in a complex legal case.

 © 2011 AFP